DirtBagXon/3zb2-zigflag/README.md

 Auto switch to upgraded weapon on pickup, enable `1` or disable `0` (default):

     weaponswap 1

+Option to add grapple to the fray - CTF `pak0.pak` required.

+    zigrapple 1

 `Capture and Hold (ZigFlag)` mode for Deathmatch/Team games: